 This resulted in a marked increase in each employees’ sales results.
 80% of the team hit target in the following quarter and 10% exceeded target.

 This meant that we as a team achieved 105% of our target and we never underachieved from that point onwards.

 Now that you understand how a behavioral interview works, what STAR stands for and how to implement it, you can begin preparing your examples.

 I’m going to share with you a four-part framework for your preparation.

-One: Determine which competencies you are likely to be assessed on
+1. Determine which competencies you are likely to be assessed on

 Here are a few ideas to help you:

 Go through the job description and make a note of the kind of language that has been used.
 Highlight words such as leadership, communication, negotiation, etc.